fauteuil/element-visible-percentage/README.md

 # element-visible-percentage
-Get the visible horizontal percentage of a page element
+Get the visible vertical percentage of a page element.